BorenJ/NaoSelfCalibration/README.md

 # Humanoid Self-Calibration Foot Force Sensors
 This project is intented to let humanoid robot self-calibrate their foot force sensors.
 It contains humanoid robot whole-body trajectory planning based on model-predict-control, and sensor calibration algorithm.
 (The current version contains humanoid whole-body motion planning code, the sensor calibration algorithm with be updated soon!)
+The motion planning and calibration algorithm are in MATLAB, the robot movement command is Python.

 The robot model is in the foler `Function`.
 It contains the model parameters of Nao robot, kinematics method, and graphics visualization engine.